 April is Organ Donor Awareness Month, and I encourage everyone to think about becoming an organ donor.
 To help you in your thinking, I want to share five things about living organ donation that you might not know:

-Living donors outlive the general population.
-Living donors generally have a longer life expectancy than the average person in the United States.
-I think part of it is the strong sense of altruism behind the donation, as altruistic people tend to live longer.
-Another factor is that donors are screened so carefully, all paid for by insurance.
-I had several friends that are the absolute picture of health, but they were disqualified as donors because of some minor health issue they didn’t even know they had.
+Living donation does not change life expectancy.
+Studies have shown that the life expectancy of living donors is the same as those who haven’t donated.
+Donors are screened so carefully, all paid for by insurance.
+I had several friends that appear to be the absolute picture of health, but they were disqualified as donors because of some minor health issue they didn’t even know they had.

-There are 100,000 people awaiting a kidney.
-We’ve all checked off the box for “organ donation” on our driver’s license, but it’s really not enough.
+There are many people awaiting a kidney.
+Many of us have all checked off the box for “organ donation” on our driver’s license, but it might not be enough.
 Kidneys from a living donor last longer than those from a deceased donor.
 First of all, living donors are in excellent health, while deceased donor kidneys may have had compromised health, or have had tissue damage.